 But on his way back Alarcon changed his mind--and thus became the discoverer of the Colorado River giants.
 Sailing into the port of Culiacan, he came unexpectedly upon the San

 Gabriel, loaded with provisions for Coronado.
-This chance meeting with the San Gabriel probably figured in Alarc6n's decision to resume efforts to locate the explorer's party.
-At any
+This chance meeting with the San Gabriel probably figured in Alarcn's decision to resume efforts to locate the explorer's party.
+At any rate,

-murky shoals there and almost losing all three ships, he and his crew reached the mouth of the Colorado River.
-Dropping anchor here, Alarcon and his exploratory party launched
+shoals there and almost losing all three ships, he and his crew reached the mouth of the Colorado River.
+Dropping anchor here, Alarcon and his exploratory party launched two boats

-two boats against the river's furious current.
-"Thus began," writes historian Herbert Eugene Bolton, "the historic first voyage by Europeans up the Colorado River among the tall
+against the river's furious current.
+"Thus began," writes historian Herbert Eugene Bolton, "the historic first voyage by Europeans up the Colorado River among the tall Yuman peoples

-captain, by making signs of peace and offering gifts, won them over.
-Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they
+making signs of peace and offering gifts, won them over.
+Further upstream more than a thousand giant Indians appeared with bows and arrows, but Alarcon knew they intended them

 no harm because their women and children accompanied them.
 These Cocopas he described as "large and well formed, without being corpulent.
 Some have their noses pierced, and

 from them hang pendants, while others wear shells. . . .
-All of them, big and little, wear a multi-colored sash about the waist; and tied in the middle, a round bundle
+All of them, big and little, wear a multi-colored sash about the waist; and tied in the middle, a round bundle of feathers hanging

-depth of 10 feet his spade hit a barrier.
+of 10 feet his spade hit a barrier.
 Clearing the covering material away, he unearthed a pavement made of tiles, each manmadeand five inches square.
-The tiles were laid in
+The tiles were laid in mortar, the

-mortar, the chemical composition of which lateranalysis showed was different from all materials found in the valley.
-The perplexing problem is that the strange pavement was found in
+chemical composition of which lateranalysis showed was different from all materials found in the valley.
+The perplexing problem is that the strange pavement was found in the same

 30 million years old.

-prevailing opinion, among them, that Florida had once been inhabited by white people, who had the use of edge tools.
-Black Hoof (a chief) affirmed that he had often heard it spoken
+opinion, among them, that Florida had once been inhabited by white people, who had the use of edge tools.
+Black Hoof (a chief) affirmed that he had often heard it spoken of, by old